Best Index Trading Platforms Compared & Reviewed

 • Index Futures– these index brokers provide professional traders with direct market access to indices traded on exchange.

-• Index Options– these index brokers options trading to professional traders on-exchange.
+• Index Options– these offer options trading to professional traders on-exchange.
 In some cases, stock brokers will offer index options for clients that want to hedge a portfolio.

-• Index CFDs – these index brokers provide CFDs (contracts for difference) which are ideal for traders that want to trade in smaller size than index futures.
+• Index CFDs – these provide CFDs (contracts for difference) which are ideal for traders that want to trade in smaller size than index futures.

 • Index Spread Betting – these index brokers let their clients bet on the price movements of an index.
 As trades are structured as bets, there is no capital gains tax due on index spread betting profits